 Starting an Orthodox Christian student organization needs serious, dedicated people with a vision.

 First, the group needs a Spiritual Advisor, a priest from a local church near the college/university.
-This is a crucial role for the success and continuation of your group.
+This is a crucial role in the success and continuation of your group.
 Remember that if you are a student now, in a few years you will graduate, and there has to be someone that will continue God’s work that you start on campus after the current students graduate.

 Find out from your Student Activities Center (or equivalent) what are the requirements for starting an official student organization.
-There are usually a few requirements that may include a faculty advisor, 2 to 3 people to serve as officers, members names and signatures, a mission statement, and a constitution.
+There are usually a few requirements that may include a faculty advisor, 2 to 3 people to serve as officers, members' names and signatures, a mission statement, and a constitution.
 These may differ from school to school, so you have to research the steps to take at your particular university.